isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 It is often said that exceptions are meant to signal exceptional events and failures.
-However, that's a bit circular because "what is exceptional?"
+However, that’s a bit circular because “what is exceptional?”
 Examples:

 * A precondition that cannot be met
-* A constructor that cannot construct an object (failure to establish its class's [invariant](#Rc-struct))
+* A constructor that cannot construct an object (failure to establish its class’s [invariant](#Rc-struct))
 * An out-of-range error (e.g., `v[v.size()] = 7`)
 * Inability to acquire a resource (e.g., the network is down)